 Serve garnished with sliced green onion and toasted sesame seeds.

-Traditionally, Lo Mein is made with Chinese egg noodles.
-Sometimes they are specifically marketed as Lo Mein noodles, sometimes they will just be labeled Chinese noodles.
+Traditionally, Lo Mein is made with Chinese egg noodles, a soft, long strand Sometimes they are specifically marketed as Lo Mein noodles, sometimes they will just be labeled Chinese noodles.

 And if you have extra, these also taste great with Honey Walnut Shrimp.

 And while this lo mein recipe was developed for beef , you can easily swap for chicken, pork, shrimp, or leave the meat out completely to make this a healthy vegan dish.

 The volumes are also easily adjusted up or down.
 Or make it a combo!

 Get our FREE 8 Day E-Course on How to Be a Better Home Cook.
 Sign up HERE!